 Alright, then what kinds of blogs make money?

 Stick with what you know.
 Don’t research to find a topic that you think might be marketable, instead blog about things that interest you.
 If you’re a landscape photographer for example, you could blog about photography.
 If everyone tells you that you have a beautiful home, then maybe interior design is your area of expertise.
-People have made viable blogs on gardening, travel, finance, video games and fashion.
+People have made viable blogs on gardening, travel, finance, video games and movies, shortlists and fashion.
 If you’re an expert in something, then likely someone else would like to benefit from your expertise.

 Yes you can make money blogging.
 When you start out, expect nothing, or a few pounds a month.
 As you put effort and time into your blog, expect more.
 How much more is debatable.
 Blogging is a job and success is determined by the effort put in.
 Like any new business venture, expect huge time input for small or no monetary gain to begin with.
 If you stick with it, however, it is possible to be successful blogging.
 Just don’t quit your day job just yet.